How Does Detox Work?

 Addiction impacts nutritional health, and nutritional deficiencies can lead to serious health problems, as well as problems with the immune system.
 Often, the first step in tackling these issues is by taking supplements.
 The right combination of vitamins and minerals can go a long way in boosting overall health and immunity.

 Exactly how does detox work?
 Detox works by helping the body break free from the bonds of a chemical addiction.
 However, true recovery has to also include the emotional and mental side of the equation.
 In detox, emotional stability is also a goal.

 In a medically supervised detox program, patients have access to professionals who handle the emotional responses to withdrawal, as well as addiction therapy.
 Having emotional support can lead to stability and a stronger foundation for ongoing recovery.

 Completing a detox means that patients are free from their physical addiction, but preventing relapse may require additional rehab or addiction treatment.
 In detox, patients have access to recommendations and support for the next step.
 Overseeing this transition is an important but often overlooked job.
 It can make the difference between relapse and ongoing, lasting and lifelong sobriety.

 How does detox work?
-At Serenity House Detox, a Fort Lauderdale detox center, it works by providing physical and emotional support for those ready to break free from addiction.
+At Serenity House Detox & Recovery, a Fort Lauderdale detox center, it works by providing physical and emotional support for those ready to break free from addiction.
 Call 866-294-5306 to take the first step toward freedom from addiction and the healthy, happy life you deserve.